25 Washington, DC Travel Tips to Avoid Missing Out

 tombstones in Arlington Nation Cemetery

-Arlington Nation Cemetery in Arlington, Virginia.
+Tombstones line Arlington National Cemetery in Arlington, Virginia.

 Arlington National Cemetery was established in 1864 during the American Civil War.
 It’s currently the property of the US Army.
 President John F. Kennedy is buried there, along with 400,000 other American servicemen and women.
 Don’t miss the Changing of the Guard, with a great view of Washington, DC in the background.
 From October through March, the Changing of the Guard takes place on the hour.
 From April through September, the changing of the guard takes place every half hour.
 Closing time is 5pm October-March and 7pm April-September.
 Plan your visit here.